Commandos 3: Destination Berlin

-Commandos 3: Destination Berlin is a real-time tactics video game and the third installment of the Commandos series.
-It was developed by Pyro Studios and published by Eidos Interactive in October 2003 for Windows, with a Mac OS X port releasing in June 2005 via publisher Feral Interactive.
+Commandos 3: Destination Berlin is a real-time tactics video game and the third installment in the Commandos series.
+It was developed by Pyro Studios and published by Eidos Interactive in October 2003 for Windows, with a Mac OS X port released in June 2005 via publisher Feral Interactive.
 The game is the first in the series to use a true 3D engine as well as introduce deathmatch multiplayer mode.

 A remaster of the game was released in August 2022 for Windows, Nintendo Switch, PlayStation 4, and Xbox One.

 Gameplay

-The player controls a group of Commandos that are used to complete missions.
-Destination Berlin marks the first installment of the Commandos series not to feature the Driver, who was part of the original Commandos team.
+The player controls a group of commandos that are used to complete missions.
+Destination Berlin marks the first installment in the Commandos series not to feature the Driver, who was part of the original Commandos team.
 Natasha (aka "Lips"), who was introduced in Commandos: Beyond the Call of Duty, is also absent.
 The only available Commandos characters are the Green Beret, the Sniper, the Marine, the Sapper, the Spy, and the Thief.

-The gameplay is similar to the previous games, allowing the player to see all enemies on the map and using a "point and click" control scheme, but it has fewer hotkeys compared to the previous installment, and the user must press buttons on the action bar.
+The gameplay is largely similar to the previous games, allowing the player to see all enemies on the map and using a "point and click" control scheme, but it has fewer hotkeys compared to the previous installment, and the user must press buttons on the action bar.

-Gameplay experience and strategy differ from the previous games of the series, particularly around addition of an assault rifle, a weapon less powerful than a rifle but more powerful than a pistol.
-Additionally, all units can use weapons such as the grenade, rather than just the Sapper as in previous games.
+Gameplay experience and strategy differ from the previous games in the addition of an assault rifle, a weapon less powerful than a rifle but more powerful than a pistol.
+Additionally, all units can use weapons such as grenades, rather than just the Sapper as in previous games.

-The previous "knapsack" setup, simply showing a picture of all the items the currently selected commando has in his possession, has been abandoned in favor of a "box" system.
+The previous "knapsack" set-up, simply showing a picture of all the items the currently selected commando has in his possession, has been abandoned in favor of a "box" system.
 When searching enemy bodies or supply crates, a smaller box is shown for their capacity.
 Commandos such as the Green Beret or Spy, who were only armed with pistols in previous installments, can now use all small arms except for the sniper rifle.

 The new "cover mode" ability allows the player to leave Commandos waiting at a door or behind cover, ready to shoot at any enemy that comes within range, often more accurately than when controlled manually.
 This gives the option of ambushes and more defensive tactics.

 Commandos 3 is broken down into three campaigns: Central Europe, Normandy, and Stalingrad.
 Each campaign uses different characters.
 Most missions are on a time limit.